studentdotjs/javascriptAlgorithms/fullLengthOfNGoogle/README.md

-### Full Length of Google - Create a function that takes:
+### Full Length of N Google - Create a function that takes:

 #### Difficulty - Very Easy